Fix Error 3002 & Error 3200 During iOS Update

-A fair amount of users have ran into “Error 3002″ and “Error 3200″ during the iOS 5 update process.
-It’s not entirely clear what’s causing this, but we’ve been provided with a solution that should work for both Mac and Windows users.
+A fair amount of users have ran into “Error 3002” and “Error 3200” during the iOS update process with iTunes.
+It’s not entirely clear what’s causing this, but we have provided a solution that should work for both Mac and Windows users to resolve the error message so that you can update your iPhone, iPad, or iPod touch as intended.

 Fixing Error 3002 & 3200